I have learned a valuable skill since my heart attack. I have learned how to take naps.

 My success as a new convert to napping was not as a result of any of these strategies.
 I had no ideal surroundings, positions, or nap length in mind when I returned home from hospital following my heart attack.
 I simply noticed that I could not seem to keep my eyelids propped open by 2 o’clock every afternoon.
 I took to napping like a natural.
 And now that I’ve learned it’s actually good for my heart health, I plan to keep up my 20-minute naps as long as possible.

-Dr. William Anthony of Boston University feels so strongly about the health benefits of the daily afternoon nap that he founded National Nap Day ten years ago (always held on the Monday following the switch to Daylight Savings time).
-Dr. Anthony’s goal has been to raise awareness of the link between sleep health and work-related productivity.
+The late Dr. William Anthony of Boston University felt so strongly about the health benefits of the daily afternoon nap that he founded National Nap Day (held on the Monday following the switch to Daylight Savings time).
+His goal was to raise awareness of the link between sleep health and work-related productivity.

 Work-related naps?
 But what about the realities of life that make naps difficult if not downright impossible for most people?
 How do we squeeze a heart-healthy nap into a busy afternoon at work?

-Dr. Anthony, who refers to himself as the NapMaster General, actively promotes an afternoon nap at work.
-“Napping at the workplace provides a healthy, low-cost method for increasing employee productivity,” he claims, quoting National Sleep Foundation stats like:
+Dr. Anthony, who referred to himself as the NapMaster General, actively promoted an afternoon nap at work.
+“Napping at the workplace provides a healthy, low-cost method for increasing employee productivity,” he claimed, quoting National Sleep Foundation stats like:

 - 40% of adults admit that the quality of their work suffers when they’re sleepy.